epiforecasts/covid19_ct_pillar2/README.md

 ## Obtaining data

-The data used in this repository is currently not publicly available.
+The Pillar II surveillance data used in this repository is currently not publicly available.
+Apply to ? for access.

 ## Dependencies